-And what better way is there to celebrate the arrival of Fall than by getting front row tickets for Mother Nature’s fall foliage show at the stunning town of Stowe in Vermont?
+And what better way is there to celebrate the arrival of fall than by getting front row tickets for Mother Nature’s fall foliage show in the stunning town of Stowe in Vermont?
 The beautiful mountainside outpost was recently voted by USA Today as one of the 10 most beautiful destinations for Fall foliage in the U.S. and there’s no wondering why!

 Stowe is also home to the Von Trap family residence (the family on whom The Sound of Music is based on).
 The Austrian-inspired property serves up some stunning views of Stowe and is the perfect spot for watching the hills come alive with the colors of Fall.

-For more Fall-y destinations, USA Today also highlights the White Mountains in New Hampshire as another great destination at which to admire the New England Fall foliage.
+For more Fall-y destinations, USA Today also highlights the White Mountains in New Hampshire as another great destination from which to admire the New England Fall foliage.
 “The annual display of fall color in the White Mountains of New Hampshire typically takes place each September and October, attracting millions of visitors from around the globe.
 One of the best places to take it all in is along the 34-mile Kancamagus Highway as it cuts through White Mountain National Forest, says USA Today’s entry on the White Mountains

 You may be wondering what the best time for catching the Fall foliage in full bloom is.
 Well according to smokymountains.com‘s handy-dandy foliage map, the changing leaves will most likely be at its peak, early to mid-October in Vermont.
 So make sure to mark your calendars and go out to explore the beautiful New England fall foliage!